xescugc/jsmoo/README.md

   function triggerForAge (newValue, oldValue) { }
 ```

+Very useful to register some kind of callbacks to some attributes after they change.

 ### coerce

+_API:_ function(value) {}

-It takes a function and coerce the attribute
+It takes a function and coerce the attribute.
+Which means it may transform the value to another one.

 __Example:__